EURO 2020 is over — and we congratulate Italy, the new European champion.

-EURO 2020 Fan Zone will be located on the most beautiful squares of St Petersburg — Palace Square.
+EURO 2020 Fan Zone will be located on the most spectacular square of St Petersburg — Palace Square.
 As for me, this is the most gorgeous place for watching football!

 Organizers of Fan Zone estimate up to 25 000 fans to come to the square each day!
-That is not surprising as the festive atmosphere and giant screens will take place in the typical St. Petersburg landscape: palaces, monuments, and embankments.
+That is not surprising as the festive atmosphere and giant screens will take place in the typical St Petersburg scenery: palaces, monuments, and embankments.